 What Is Online Reputation Management?

 Online reputation management (ORM) is the practice of monitoring, shaping, and protecting how your business appears across search engines, review platforms, and social media.
-It covers everything from responding to a bad Google review to suppressing a damaging news article buried on page one of search results.
+It covers everything from learning how to properly respond to reviews on Google to suppressing a damaging news article buried on page one of search results.

 The two main ways to do it: hire an ORM company to manage it for you, or use reputation management software to manage it yourself.
 Understanding the difference between these two approaches and where each actually earns its cost is what most guides skip over.